ml-archive/kotlin-template/docs/HOWWEWORK.md

 }
 ```

-2) `@Bind`s and defining dependencies at implementation site
+2) `@Bind`s and defining dependencies at the implementation site

 ```kotlin
 @Binds
 abstract fun bindCityRepository(cityRepository: RestCityRepository): CityRepository
 ```

-By method 2 we avoid having to mirror constructor dependencies and only have to define what implementation of the `CityRepository` we want to inject where needed.
+By method 2, we avoid having to mirror constructor dependencies and only have to define what implementation of the `CityRepository` we want to inject where needed.

 ### Scoping

 We define scopes via the components _or_ via scope annotations.
-In Careem we have two modes - component scope and @AppScope, which is similar to a singleton.
+In Careem, we have two modes - component scope and @AppScope, which is similar to a singleton.

 If we wanted RestCityRepository to be a singleton, all we had to do was mark it as @AppScope;
 ```kotlin